radicle-dev/heartwood/README.md

 ## Running

-*Systemd* unit files are provided for the node and HTTP daemon under the `/systemd` folder.
+*Systemd* unit files are provided for the node under the `/systemd` folder.
 They can be used as a starting point for further customization.

 For running in debug mode, see [HACKING.md](HACKING.md).